Academic Customs and Traditions

 The university mace was designed to represent the founding schools of Aurora University - Aurora College and George Williams College.
 The mace, originally a weapon used in the middle ages, has over the centuries become a symbol of order and authority.
 The design of the center head of the mace links Aurora College and George Williams College to Aurora University.
 The center head also includes the university seal.
-The mace is carried by the university's Provost in the processions that begin and end academic exercises such as convocation and commencement and immediately precedes the President.
-When it is not being used in university ceremonies, the mace is displayed in the President's office.
+The mace is carried by a university official in the processions that begin and end academic exercises such as convocation and commencement and immediately precedes the president.
+When it is not being used in university ceremonies, the mace is displayed in the president's office.

 At Aurora University, academic regalia is worn on ceremonial occasions, in a manner consistent with a tradition that finds its origins in the Middle Ages.
 As early as 1321, university degree holders wore costumes designed to reflect their particular status and roles.
 In addition to signaling differences in rank, the garments also served functional purposes.
 For example, the long gown provided necessary warmth in the drafty buildings of the time.
 Since each institution of higher learning was free to develop its own distinctive regalia, many different forms of academic dress are found within the European tradition.

 American colleges and universities opted for a greater degree of uniformity.
 Their representatives gathered at Columbia University in 1895 to devise common standards for academic regalia.
 In the United States, gowns distinguish the rank of the wearer.
 For instance, the bachelor's gown is unadorned and is characterized by wide sleeves that are pointed at the hem.
 The gowns worn by master's degree recipients also are unadorned, but have curiously elongated sleeves.
 Doctoral gowns are trimmed with velvet facings down the front.
 Their bell-shaped sleeves are trimmed with three velvet bars across the sleeves.